ffbinaries/ffbinaries-node/readme.md

 # Components

 The components of the ffmpeg suite are: ffmpeg, ffprobe, ffserver and ffplay.

-OS X version ships in individually packaged components, Linux and Windows in bundles.

 |          | Mac | Linux | Windows |
 |----------|-----|-------|---------|